React2Shell | CVE-2025-55182

 1case "B": 2 return ( 3 (obj = parseInt(value.slice(2), 16)), 4 response._formData.get(response._prefix + obj) 5 );

-Inside the function, there's a get function that we will override and take a _perfix proprty from the _response object and case 'B'
+Inside the function, there's a get function that we will override.
+It takes a _prefix property from the _response object for case 'B'.

-• Referr to the chunk object itself using '$@'
+1. Refer to the chunk object itself using $@

-• Override the get function to make function constructor which will take the _perfix property from us
+5. Override the get function to make a function constructor which will take the _prefix property from us

-• Make the _perfix property a System command code
+6. Make the _prefix property a system command code

 RCE.js